FuseByExample/getting_started_with_activemq/README.md

 JMS Queue (point to point) message producer and message consumer.

 Notes:

 * all instructions assume you are executing from the top level directory of this project
 * it is assumed you have Apache Maven installed, and that you are familiar with its usage
+* assumes you are using ActiveMQ 5.5.0 or later

 The Master-Slave configuration enables quick activation of a broker instance to continue processing of messages stored within a message persistence store.
 It utilizes a shared file system, in this case the same local directory, with both